viviandotdev/ObsidianVault/+ Encounters/Core Document.md

 		start out as notes then create project?() Project-managemnt => **Notion** (Jira)
-	coding projects with backlog and everything is managed here this whaere you store information about the tickets and stuff view features and stuff
+	coding projects with backlog and everything is managed here this where you store information about the tickets and stuff view features and stuff
 	 Declare what projects you are doing
 Task management => **Tick Tick** (to do list)